Campbell-Muscle-Lab/FiberSim/docs/pages/FiberCpp/FiberCpp.md

 Most people will find it easier to run FiberCpp simulations via [FiberPy](../FiberPy/FiberPy.html).
 See the [demos](../demos/demos.html) for many examples.

-Note that users can implement different types of kinetic scheme for both myosin and myosin binding protein-C using the [kinetic_scheme](../structures/model/kinetic_scheme/kinetic_scheme.html) in the [model_file](../structures/model/model.html).
-Only those adding new features to the model (or trying to [fix bugs](http://github.com/campbell-muscle-lab/FiberSim/issues) will need to work directly with the FiberCpp source code.
+Note that users can implement different types of kinetic scheme for both myosin and myosin binding protein-C by changing the relevant [kinetic_scheme](../structures/model/kinetic_scheme/kinetic_scheme.html) in the FiberSim [model_file](../structures/model/model.html).

+Only those adding new features to the model (or trying to [fix bugs](http://github.com/campbell-muscle-lab/FiberSim/issues)) will need to work directly with FiberCpp.